Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Convergence of to

-\begin{proof} We follow roughly the proof of the corresponding convergence result in \cite[Theorem 3.13]{VanMeursPeletierPozar22}.
-However, we give the proof in full detail because of our general potentials $U$ and $V$, and because of the dependence of $\alpha_\e$ on $\e$.
-The key estimates on which the convergence result relies are postponed to Lemmas \ref{l:conv:RHS} and \ref{l:parabola}.
-It are these lemmas where the proof differs substantially from that in \cite{VanMeursPeletierPozar22}.
+\begin{proof}[Proof of Theorem \ref{t:conv}] We follow roughly the proof of the corresponding convergence result in \cite[Theorem 3.13]{VanMeursPeletierPozar22}.
+However, we give the proof in full detail because of the general potentials $U$ and $V$ and because of the dependence of $\alpha_\e$ on $\e$.
+The main difference with the proof of \cite[Theorem 3.13]{VanMeursPeletierPozar22} are Lemmas \ref{l:conv:RHS} and \ref{l:parabola}.

 We only prove the subsolution case; the proof for supersolutions is analogous.
 We start with the case $m=1$ in which $\alpha_\e \to \alpha > 0$ as $\e \to 0$.
 To show that $\o u$ is a subsolution, we show that it satisfies Definition \ref{d:HJ1:VS}.
 By Lemma \ref{l:HJ:rho} we may do this for $\rho = 1$.
 Let $\phi$ be a test function for $\o u$ such that $\o u - \phi$ has a strict maximum at $(\o t,\o x)$.
 We split 2 cases: $\phi_x (\o t,\o x) \neq 0$ and $\phi_x (\o t,\o x) = 0$.
 If $\phi_x (\o t,\o x) \neq 0$, then we need to prove that $\phi$ satisfies